hphelion/documentation/devplatform/stackato/user/deploy/languages/php/php.html.md

 For more information on authentication, see [Identity Service, Authentication, and the Service Catalog](/als/v1/user/deploy/languages/php/authentication/).

 ##Application Lifecycle Services
-<p>Application Lifecycle Service (ALS) provides a means to execute PHP applications on a managed platform, controlling application lifecycle through a PaaS tier.
-Deploying
-applications to this platform is as easy as adding details to a YAML configuration file and using a console application to push the application to ALS.</p>
+Application Lifecycle Service (ALS) provides a means to execute PHP applications on a managed platform, controlling application lifecycle through a PaaS tier.
+Deploying applications to this platform is as easy as adding details to a YAML configuration file and using a console application to push the application to ALS.
 At its simplest form, the configuration file *manifest.yml*, which is located at the root of a project, would look like:
 <div class="highlight-none"><div class="highlight"><pre>name: php-web-app